brutusin/flea-db/README.md

 * [**Pagination**](http://en.wikipedia.org/wiki/Pagination#Pagination_in_web_content)
 * [**Faceted search**](http://en.wikipedia.org/wiki/Faceted_search): Powered by [lucene-facet](http://lucene.apache.org/core/4_10_3/facet/index.html).
 * **In memory/persistent versions**

-##Motivation
-* Lucene is a powerful low level library, but its API is not very easy to understand.
-* Putting schemas into play, self-description can be used to simplify API (fields type), and enables the creation of flexible and generic downstream components.
-* Lucene has a lot of experimental APIs that may (and use to) change in time.
-This library adds a level of indirection. providing a stable high level interface.
-Upgrades in the underlying Lucene version are absorved by flea-db

 ##APIs
 *flea-db* functionality is defined in the interface [FleaDB](src/main/java/org/brutusin/fleadb/FleaDB.java).